Page last updated: 9 September 2022

 Through Proposal P1028, FSANZ aims to revise and clarify standards relating to infant formula (for use from birth to <12 months of age), comprising category definitions, composition, labelling and representation of products.
 Although the standards for infant formula are, on the whole, functioning adequately, there is scope to improve the clarity of some standards and to consider the application of

 Ministerial policy guidance and alignment with international regulations.

 This review considers all infant formula products regulated by Standard 2.9.1 of the Code, including infant formula (for use from newborn), follow-on formula (for use from 6 months <12 months of age) and infant formula for special dietary use (IFPSDU).
 Toddler milks (designed for young children aged 1–3 years) are not infant formula products and will not be included in this review.
 These foods are regulated by Standard 2.9.3 as formulated supplementary foods for young children.

-If you wish to receive updates and future advice about changes to Standard 2.9.1, please complete the details on this form (Word 101 kb) and send it to firstname.lastname@example.org.
+If you wish to receive updates and future advice about changes to Standard 2.9.1, please contact firstname.lastname@example.org.

 2021 Consultation Paper 3

 Open for comment 8 September 2021 - 20 October 2021